fluttercandies/extended_sliver/README.md

 ## Description

-A powerful extension library of Sliver, which include SliverPinnedPersistentHeader, SliverPinnedToBoxAdapter and ExtendedSliverAppbar.
+A powerful extension library of Sliver, which include SliverToNestedScrollBoxAdapter, SliverPinnedPersistentHeader, SliverPinnedToBoxAdapter and ExtendedSliverAppbar.

 - [extended_sliver](#extended_sliver)
   - [Description](#description)